The German Infinitive

 - Verbs expressing a beginning, like “anfangen, beginnen, …”.

-- Verbs expressing a decision or an intention, like “aufgeben, sich bereiterklären, sich entscheiden, geloben, schwören, sich trauen, sich verpflichten, sich wagen, sich weigern, …”.
+- Verbs expressing a decision or an intention, like “aufgeben, sich bereiterklären, sich entscheiden, geloben, schwören, sich trauen, sich verpflichten, wagen, sich weigern, …”.

 Although you might think that a simple infinitive can’t be the big deal – be careful!
 Just keep in mind that the German infinitive is of crucial importance in German grammar, vocabulary and also in spoken language of daily life.
 So, don’t underestimate this topic and concentrate – finally, you will notice that mastering the German infinitive will be of great use for your future study.